Updated on June 14th, 2020

-Because we can hold on to things for too long – even when they don’t serve us anymore, or are not good for us in the first place.
-They’ll tighten us up – physically, mentally and emotionally.
-And when we’re holding ourselves too tight, our muscles become sore and go into spasm.
-And equally, our thinking becomes rigid, and we get set in our ways.
+We can hold on to things for too long – even when they don’t serve us anymore, or are not good for us in the first place.
+They tighten us up – physically, mentally and emotionally.
+When we’re holding ourselves too tight, our muscles become sore and go into spasm.
+Equally, our thinking becomes rigid, and we get set in our ways.

 Like having a good massage that releases the knots in our muscles.
-Like opening our hand, and seeing the balloon we’ve been clutching, soaring effortlessly off into the skies.
-Like opening the door to the cage and watching the little canary that lived inside joyfully step outside into the world.
+Like opening our hand, and seeing the balloon we’ve been clutching, soaring effortlessly into the skies.
+Like opening the door to a cage and watching the little canary that lived inside joyfully fly out into the world.